/

 Advertisement

-This is not to say that fathers don’t care or do not carry some of this load either.
-It’s simply that women often take on this load for a variety of reasons, and it quickly can become the norm of the household.
+This is not to say that fathers don’t care or carry some of this load either.
+It’s simply that women often take on this load for a variety of reasons, and it quickly can become the norm in the household.
 Let’s talk about why.

 Why is the mental load unequally distributed?